andrew1007/mrfa-demo/article/7-memoization.md

 This standardization is a double-edged sword, because it is easy to write ineffective selectors.
 Selector design is integral to the success of `createSelector`.
 The best selectors optimally navigate the `state` tree to target the exact node(s) of interest.
 Accessing the exact nodes that are required for computation maximizes the effectiveness of this caching strategy.

-Best of all, the resolver function can traverse deeper into the state tree and target the exact node of interest.
-Granular resolvers are almost always better.
-Accessing the exact nodes that are required for computation maximizes the effectiveness of this caching strategy.

 ```typescript
 const makeGetDocById = (id) => (state) => state.docs[id];